Fonze81/VSCode-recommended-extensions/README.md

 ## 📝 About The Project

-Repository template to be used as a base for other projects
+Repository template with a VSCode Workspace and recommended extension list

 <!-- Link to top -->
 <p align="right"><a href="#top">back to top</a></p>